-- Information provided to the public shall be made available in each of the major languages represented in the District and in the language that will be understandable to Parents regardless of ethnic or cultural background or hearing or visual abilities. - Annual notification shall be provided to all Parents in the District regarding the special education services available in or through the District and of their right to receive a copy of Illinois State Board of Education (ISBE) regulation §226.50, Requirements for a Free Appropriate Public Education (FAPE), upon request. - Annual dissemination of information to the community served by the District regarding the special education services available in or through the District and the rights of children with disabilities. - 4.
+- Information provided to the public shall be made available in each of the major languages represented in the District and in the language that will be understandable to Parents regardless of ethnic or cultural background or hearing or visual abilities. - 2.
+Annual notification shall be provided to all Parents in the District regarding the special education services available in or through the District.
+6 - Annual dissemination of information to the community served by the District regarding the special education services available in or through the District and the rights of children with disabilities. - 4.
 The District will post on its website, if any, and incorporate into student handbooks/newsletters, notice that students with disabilities who do not qualify for special education and related services under the IDEA may qualify for services under Section 504 if the student: (1) has a physical or mental impairment that substantially limits one or more major life activities; (2) has a record of a physical or mental impairment; or (3) is regarded as having a physical or mental impairment.
-The notice will state that any Parent who is deaf or does not typically communicate using spoken English and who participates in a Section 504 meeting is entitled to the services of an interpreter.
+The notice will state that any Parent who is deaf or does not typically communicate using spoken